BYD Dolphin G: the Chinese hybrid that wants to retire the Yaris in Europe

-BYD is preparing the launch of the Dolphin G for June, a plug-in hybrid compact tailored to the European market.
-Stella Li, a high-ranking executive at the company, has been clear: if they don't get the right car for this region, they will miss the boat.
-The model is stepping out of its comfort zone, as in China, compacts don't have the same appeal as sedans or SUVs.
+BYD is preparing the launch of the Dolphin G for June, a plug-in hybrid compact car tailored to the European market.
+Stella Li, a high-ranking executive of the firm, has been clear: if they don't get the right car for this region, they will miss the boat.
+The model steps out of its comfort zone, as in China, compacts do not have the same appeal as sedans or SUVs.

 The technical move to take on European compacts 🚗